 We have coin shop locations throughout central New Jersey, including Middlesex at 748 Bound Brook Rd, Millstone at 494 Monmouth Rd Suite 5, East Brunswick at 111 Main St Suite 9, New Brunswick at 51 Bayard St, Brick at 921 Cedar Bridge Ave, and Manalapan at 356 US-9 Unit 6.

-Every location buys coins.
-We test, weigh, and evaluate on site.
 We pay cash the same day.
 There's no waiting period, no mailing anything out, and no "we'll call you with a number later."
-You get a price while you wait and you decide right there whether to accept it.

 If you're not happy with the offer, you take your coins and leave.
 No pressure, no hard sell.
 We'd rather have you come back next time than feel like you got pushed into something.